Donald Trump's controversial first visit to the UK as US President is set to take place later this year.

 Brexit has heightened the importance of the UK-US "special relationship", with the prospect of a transatlantic trade deal a major goal for Mrs May.

-Mr Trump said he expects a "tremendous" increase in trade with the UK as a result of talks which he said were getting under way.
+Mr Trump said he expected a "tremendous" increase in trade with the UK as a result of talks which he said were getting under way.

 Declaring that he wanted to correct the "false rumour" of a transatlantic falling-out, he assured Mrs May: "We love your country."